Skip to content

 • Human-in-the-loop (HITL) — agents pause for human authorization

-• Timeout with fail-safe — unanswered approvals deny by default
+• Timeout with fail-safe — unanswered approvals block by default

-• Every approval decision recorded with principal identity
+• Every approval decision recorded with actor identity

 Docs

-AI-consumable documentation — LLM agents can read and reason about Edictum's contract format, operators, and capabilities.
+AI-consumable documentation — LLM agents can read and reason about Edictum's ruleset format, operators, and capabilities.
 Designed for both humans and machines.

-The self-hosted operations console is hardened with defense-in-depth across every layer.
+The optional API/app reference stack is hardened with defense-in-depth across every layer.

 JWT authentication on all API endpoints